Juan Bautista Vigil y Alarid

 Juan Bautista Vigil y Alarid (1792–1866) was acting Governor of New Mexico in 1846 during the period when the United States consolidated military rule over the former territory of Mexico following the Mexican–American War.
-As such, Alarid was the last Mexican governor of New Mexico.
+Alarid surrendered to the Americans and became the penultimate Mexican governor of New Mexico, and the final governor to rule from Santa Fe.

 Early career

 Juan Bautista Vigil y Alarid was born in Santa Fe, New Mexico in 1792, son of Domingo Vigil and María Francisca Alarid, both from military families.

 In 1808 he married Rafaela Sánchez in Tomé, New Mexico.

 After the independence of Mexico from Spain in 1821, he became secretary of state to the first Mexican governor of New Mexico, Francisco Javier Chávez.

 He was to serve in various positions in the New Mexican government until the United States take-over.

 New Mexico was at first a province of the Estado interno del Norte, with capital in Chihuahua.

 In May 1824 Vigil was New Mexican deputy to the state congress in Chihuahua.